top of page

 EBC

-The term "evidence-based" was used in medical context (Sackett, Haynes, Guyatt & Tugwell, 1996) and was adapted for coaching context by A. Grant (Coaching Psychology Unit in University of Sydney, 2003) to distinguish between professional coaching, which is grounded in both research & empirical scientific knowledge, and "pop coaching” (Stober & Grant, 2006; Grant, 2016).
+The term "evidence-based" originated in a medical context (Sackett, Haynes, Guyatt & Tugwell, 1996) and was later adapted for the coaching context by A. Grant (Coaching Psychology Unit at the University of Sydney, 2003).
+This adaptation aimed to distinguish professional coaching, which is rooted in both research and empirical scientific knowledge, from "pop coaching" (Stober & Grant, 2006; Grant, 2016).

-Coaching is a scientifically proven practice (evidence-based) that is effective and safe for the human personality if it is practiced by properly trained professionals.
-It is not suitable for the treatment of serious psychological health issues, is not equivalent to or a substitute for psychotherapy.
+Coaching is a scientifically proven practice (evidence-based) that has been shown to be effective and safe for the human personality when conducted by properly trained professionals.
+However, it is important to note that coaching is not suitable for the treatment of serious psychological health issues and is not equivalent to or a substitute for psychotherapy.

 bottom of page